fanatixan/bankmonitor-swe-interview-1/NOTES.md

 - For the application to be runnable, I didn't fully externalize the configuration.
 In a real-life situation, H2 should have been moved to be a test-scoped dependency, and the JDBC driver should have been a Postgres driver.
 - I considered adding validation, but even `data.sql` contains data that makes hard to figure out validation rules.
 This needs to be discovered with the PO.
+- Most probably caching all transactions is not the best idea.
+If we assume that we frequently retrieve the transaction list, but rarely update/create them, then it can be justified.
+- In a microservices environment in-memory caching is suboptimal.
+Therefore, in a production environment I'd configure a Redis or Hazelcast-based distributed cache.